Published on November 5th, 2023

 positive most people will gain some sort of appreciation.
 Or maybe you won't!
 I don't like you if so.

-Of course the spoken language is very pretty as well, although I dislike how vague people speak a lot of the time, which is simply
+Of course the spoken language is very pretty as well, although I dislike how

 something embedded into Japanese society and the language is a reflection of that.
 As someone who hates when people are vague or